Parenting Awareness & Drug Risk Education

 - Case management to identify the need for medical, educational, mental health, housing and other necessities

-- Substance abuse screening and assessment to identify issues related to alcohol and drugs
+- Substance use screening and assessment to identify issues related to alcohol and drugs

 - Linkage to community resources such as housing, transportation, day care, food, clothing and many other necessities

-- Referrals to cooperating agencies for help with counseling, employment, clothing and additional needs
+- Referrals to cooperating agencies for help with prenatal-postpartum needs, counseling, employment, clothing and additional needs

 - Alternative activities – including picnics, games, arts and crafts and trips to museums and libraries – focused on helping families address communication, family roles and stress management, while supporting family relationships